Welcome to 3Dpart.se , we have fast deliveries!

 3. After printing:

-• The build platform is magnetic so you can also lift it off and gently bend it to easily remove the model
+• The build platform is magnetic so you can also lift it off and bend it gently to easily remove the model

 • If necessary, remove any support structures or base plates from the printed object.

-For Teachers - Upcoming:
+For Teachers - Coming Soon:

-• Maintenance of teacher/Educator
+• Teacher/Educator Maintenance

 • Store the filament properly in a dry and dust-free environment to prevent moisture absorption and degradation of the filament.